Access to the Didactic Program in Dietetics Student Handbook in PDF form.

 DPD Program Goals and Objectives*

-Program Goal 1: Provide quality recruitment and educational guidance for students interested in the profession of dietetics, as well as retain and mentor students who are in the program.
+Program Goal 1: Prepare graduates for success by providing quality educational guidance in the profession of dietetics, as well as retain and mentor students who are in the program in support of this goal.

 Objectives for Goal 1: